learn-co-curriculum/phase-3-building-sinatra-applications/README.md

   line, like `rake console`.

-By organizing our code this way and clearly separating out the different parts of their application, it becomes much easier for us and other developers to know where to add new code when it's time to build or modify our app's features.
+By organizing our code this way and clearly separating out the different parts of the application, it becomes much easier for us and other developers to know where to add new code when it's time to build onto or modify our app.

 > **Note**: This file structure also closely mirrors the structure of a typical
-> Rails application, as you'll see next phase!
+> Rails application, as you'll see in the next phase!

 In the last lesson on Sinatra, we also saw some new code for writing a web server.
 How does that code fit in with our current file structure?
 Let's break